39th Army (Soviet Union): Cold War period

-From 1945-55 the 39th Army was stationed at Port Arthur.
+From 1945 to 1955 the 39th Army was stationed at Port Arthur.
 In Port Arthur was a naval base, the commander of which was Vice-Admiral Vasily A. Tsipanovich.
-In 1948, the Shandong Peninsula, 200 kilometers from the Far, acting U.S. military base.
-Every day there appeared a reconnaissance plane and at low altitude on the same route flew over and photographed the Soviet and Chinese sites, airfields.
-Soviet pilots stopped the flights.
-Americans sent a note to the Foreign Ministry in a statement about the attack on the Soviet fighters "off course light passenger aircraft," but reconnaissance flights over Liaodong stopped.
-In June, 1948, in Port Arthur, a major joint exercise of all arms was undertaken.
-Malinowski managed the whole exercise, from Khabarovsk arrived SA Krasovsky - Far East Air Force commander BO.
-Exercise was held in two main stages.
-On the ground - a reflection of marines imaginary enemy.
-The second - an imitation of massed bombing.

-In Port Arthur was deployed the 113th Rifle Corps headquarters of Lieutenant General Tereshkova (338th Infantry Division - the area of Port Arthur, Dalny, 358th from the Far to the north boundary of the zone, 262 Rifle Division along the northern border of the peninsula, the headquarters of 5 Artillery Corps, 150th Fortified Region, 139 apabr.
+In Port Arthur was deployed the 113th Rifle Corps headquarters of Lieutenant General Tereshkov (338th Rifle Division - the area of Port Arthur, Dalny, 358th from the Far to the north boundary of the zone, 262 Rifle Division along the northern border of the peninsula, the headquarters of 5 Artillery Corps, 150th Fortified Region, 139 apabr.
 7th Regiment separate communication provided connection between parts on the Liaodong, as well as Moscow and Vladivostok.
 Artillery Regiment, 48th Guards.
 SMEs defense regiment, IAP, Ballon ATO.
-Editors newspapers of the 39th Army, "Son of the Motherland".
-After the war, she became known as "the glory of the Motherland", the editor - Lieutenant Colonel BL Krasovsky.
-Naval Base USSR.

 In the area of Jinzhou City headquarters stationed 5th Guards Rifle Corps Lt.
-Gen. L. Alekseeva, 19, 91 and 17th Guards Rifle Division under the command of Major General Eugene L. Korkutsa.
+Gen. L. Alekseyev, 19, 91 and 17th Guards Rifle Division under the command of Major General Eugene L. Korkutsa.
 Chief of Staff Lieutenant Strashnenko.
 The division includes the 21th separate battalion, on the basis of which the Chinese volunteers were trained.
 26th Guards cannon artillery regiment, the 46th Regiment of Guards mortar, part of the 6th Division Artillery breakthrough torpedo regiment Pacific Fleet.
-At Dalihem (Dalian?) was based the 33rd gun Division Headquarters 7th BAC, air units, the 14th zenad, 119 th Infantry Regiment guarded the port, plus elements of the Soviet Navy.
+At Dalihem (Dalian?) was based the 33rd gun Division Headquarters 7th BAC, air units, the 14th zenad, 119th Rifle Regiment guarded the port, plus elements of the Soviet Navy.

+By the beginning of 1947, the 39th Army included the 5th Guards Rifle Corps (17th and 19th Guards Rifle Divisions, and 671st Artillery Brigade), the 25th Machine Gun Artillery, 7th Mechanized, and 6th Guards Breakthrough Artillery Divisions, the 33rd Gun Artillery and 14th Anti-Aircraft Artillery Divisions, and two army artillery brigades (the 55th Destroyer Anti-Tank and 139th Gun).